Updated for 2019!

 Freestanding stoves are finished on both sides so they can be installed on the end of a counter.
 They also have the controls in the back, above the burners.

 Slide-in stoves do not have finished sides, though you can often buy a kit to finish them if a side will be exposed.
 Slide-ins have the controls on the front, at the cooktop level, as shown here:

 If you're buying the Frigidaire, you don't really have an option, as they are all freestanding.
+We are not aware of a Frigidaire slide-in induction model.
 But if you're still shopping around, you should know the differences, and the pros and cons of both styles.

 Some ranges now have bluetooth and/or Wifi Internet connectivity so you can control some functions from your smart phone or through a home smart device like Alexa.
 Right now, that generally means pairing a cooktop or range to a hood that comes on automatically when you switch on a burner.
 (There will probably be more functionality in the future.)

 These Frigidaires do not offer Internet connectivity, so we won't spend a whole lot of time talking about it.
 We just wanted to say that, as cool as it is, it's just another potentially expensive thing to go wrong.

 Fierce competition in the appliance industry has created a market very different from the one that existed a generation ago.
 Today, appliances are considered to have a roughly 10 year life span--nothing like the stove your mother or grandmother may have had for 30 or 40 years!